 Recognizing the potential benefits of multi-cloud environments is the easy part; realizing them is another story.
 Most organizations surveyed report major challenges in managing cost and complexity, improving visibility and integration, ensuring flexibility, and enforcing best practices across the cloud environments they use.

 Many attribute this to the shortcomings of the vendors they’re working with.
 Only 9 percent of respondents are extremely satisfied with their current security solutions for multi-cloud deployments—while four times as many see a need for significant improvements.
 What kind of improvements?
-Top requirements cited include centralized visibility and analytics into security and performance (56 percent), automated tools to speed response times and reduce costs (54 percent), and centralized management (50 percent).
+Top requirements cited include centralized visibility and analytics into cyber security and performance (56 percent), automated tools to speed response times and reduce costs (54 percent), and centralized management (50 percent).
 These considerations should figure prominently in the development of a Polynimbus operational model for successful multi-cloud strategies.

-As valuable customer data and corporate IP move to public cloud environments, security is understandably a key area of focus.
+As valuable customer data and corporate IP move to public cloud environments, cyber security is understandably a key area of focus.
 The IT and business leaders surveyed cited a need for centralized authentication (62 percent), an essential capability to ensure effective control over which users, admins, and systems can access various assets across the clouds in use.
 Centralized security policies (46 percent), web application firewalls (40 percent), and robust DDoS protection (33 percent) were also frequently mentioned, as was the need for more scalable, high-performance security solutions.
 Again, these capabilities should be must-haves for a full security and availability stack, including application delivery controller (ADC) and load balancing functionality, in a consistent, Polynimbus, operational environment.

 While most organizations have yet to see the full benefits of using multiple clouds, they’re already seeing promise for their multi-cloud strategy.
 Nearly two-thirds of respondents pointed to the redundancy and disaster recovery advantages of a multi-vendor approach, while roughly half called out cost optimization and performance optimization.

 Results like these are giving organizations cause to continue and extend their multi-cloud strategy.
 A full 85 percent of respondents have advanced their company’s cloud commitment over the past two years, including more than half reporting significant progress, and nearly one-fifth moving aggressively to a cloud-first strategy.
 And this will only increase.
-A full 84 percent of the IT and business leaders surveyed plan to increase their use of public and private clouds in the coming two years, with most either expecting to add more clouds, or open to the possibility of doing so.
+A full 84 percent of the IT and business leaders surveyed plan to increase their use of public cloud and private cloud in the coming two years, with most either expecting to add more clouds, or open to the possibility of doing so.

 So, what is the paradox?
 While spending and multi-cloud adoption increase, only 11 percent of respondents believe they have been highly successful in realizing the benefits of multi-cloud computing.
 This figure is way too low.
 While multi-cloud strategies are new, they are not that new.
 This demonstrates a clear need to drive cloud operational efficiency to mainstream, and the way to this is operationalizing clouds as we did data centers.
 In fact, this is needed for cloud environments more than ever.
 The Polynimbus Secure Application Service blueprint outlines the security, availability, standardization and automation benefits for IT operations and the business to ensure we meet digital transformation roadmaps and to have the agility and alignment to business outcomes that help regain control and reduce complexity in a more complex world.